Learning Koopman-based Stability Certificates for Unknown Nonlinear Systems: Data-Driven Algorithm for Deriving Stability Certificates

 \subsection{The Choice of the Dictionary}

-In this work, we primarily employ two types of observable test functions widely recognized in the literature~\citep{meng2024resolvent, mauroy2019koopman}: monomials and shallow neural networks, featuring randomly initialized weights and biases.
+In this work, we primarily employ two types of observable test functions widely recognized in the literature~\cite{meng2024resolvent, mauroy2019koopman}: monomials and shallow neural networks, featuring randomly initialized weights and biases.

-It is well-known that one-hidden layer neural networks are able to approximate any continuous function on a compact set to any desired degree of accuracy \citep{cybenko1989approximation}.
-More importantly, as illustrated in~\citep{huang2006extreme, zhou2024physics}, the extreme learning machine (ELM) algorithm can solve the linear stability-related PDEs well using single-hidden layer feedforward neural networks.
+It is well-known that one-hidden layer neural networks are able to approximate any continuous function on a compact set to any desired degree of accuracy \cite{cybenko1989approximation}.
+More importantly, as illustrated in~\cite{huang2006extreme, zhou2024physics}, the extreme learning machine (ELM) algorithm can solve the linear stability-related PDEs well using single-hidden layer feedforward neural networks.
 It returns the Lyapunov functions of form $V(x;\theta) = \sigma(\omega x+b)\theta$, where $\omega$ and $b$ are randomly generated weights and bias, while $\theta$ is learned by performing a least-squares task.
 In this paper, we mainly consider the hyperbolic tangent function $\tanh$ as the activation function $\sigma$.
-That said, in order to simultaneously learn the vector field and the Lyapunov function via the Koopman generator.
-We set $\Zk_N = [\tanh(\omega x + b)^T ; x]$, where $\omega \in \R^{(N-n) \times n}, b \in \R^{N-n}.$ Consequently, we have: $\hf(x) = B [\tanh(\omega x + b)^T ; x]^T$ with $B = L[ (N-n):end, :]$, and $V(x) = [\tanh(\omega x + b)^T ; x] \theta$.
+That said, in order to simultaneously learn the vector field and the Lyapunov function via the Koopman generator, we set $\Zk_N = [\tanh(\omega x + b)^T ; x]$, where $\omega \in \R^{(N-n) \times n}, b \in \R^{N-n}.$ Consequently, we have an approximation of the vector field: $\hf(x) = \Xi [\tanh(\omega x + b)^T ; x]^T$ with $\Xi = L[ (N-n):end, :]$, and $V(x) = [\tanh(\omega x + b)^T ; x] \theta$.

 The above selection of observable test functions applies to general nonlinear systems.
 However, with specific information about the systems, tailored test functions can improve approximation accuracy.
 For example, in polynomial systems, monomials can be used for more accurate results.
+Note that with the information, we potentially can get a better approximation of the Koopman generator, and thus better ROA estimates can be attained.
+In general, the more accurate the resulting generator and corresponding identified vector field are, the closer the ROA estimate can be to the actual ROA.